andrew/ultimate-awesome/README.md

 - [awesome-tech-commentary](https://github.com/egrieco/awesome-tech-commentary) - A collection of videos taking a critical look at technology.
 - [green-ai](https://github.com/ejhusom/green-ai) - A curated list of Green AI resources.
 - [awesome-developers](https://github.com/ekremney/awesome-developers) - An awesome list of developers to follow and learn from .
-- [awesome-embedded-ml](https://github.com/EmbeddedML/awesome-embedded-ml) - This is a list of interesting papers and projects about Embedded machine learning projects.
 - [A-collection-of-awesome-browser-side-JavaScript-libraries-resources-and-shiny-things.](https://github.com/eric-erki/A-collection-of-awesome-browser-side-JavaScript-libraries-resources-and-shiny-things.) - A collection of awesome browser-side JavaScript libraries, resources and shiny things.
 - [A-curated-list-of-awesome-big-data-frameworks-ressources-and-other-awesomeness.-](https://github.com/eric-erki/A-curated-list-of-awesome-big-data-frameworks-ressources-and-other-awesomeness.-) - A curated list of awesome big data frameworks, ressources and other awesomeness. .
 - [awesome-action-recognition](https://github.com/eric-erki/awesome-action-recognition) - A curated list of action recognition and related area resources.